11 Tips for Organizing a Dorm Room

 If you have room for non-school-issued furniture, opt for items with built-in storage.
 An ottoman, for example, can serve as an extra seat or foot rest, as well as a place to stash towels, bedding or shoes.

 Non-slip velvet hangers stretch precious closet space due to their slim and compact profile.
 Use them for everything from delicate sweaters and silky tops to blue jeans and heavy coats.

 Double Up on Closet Space

 A closet rod extender allows you to add a second rod to your closet — a terrific solution if you have short clothes and you’re short on hanging space.
 Alternatively, put the space below your hanging items to use with an organizer for shoes or a short laundry basket.
-Practice doing your laundry and other skills you’ll need in the dorms.

 Don’t Overlook Your Doors

 Put the back of your main door, bathroom door and/or closet door in play for storage.
 A multi-pocket organizer can hold shoes and cleverly stash toiletries, accessories or extra school supplies.
 Or go with an over-door mirror or hook for coats or robes — the latter a great option if there isn’t enough hanging space in the closet.